zevv/nim-async-issue/README.md

 - Given the nature of past discussions about this subject, I would like to ask all parties involved to refrain from having any of these elsewhere while this RFC is on the table.
-I think noo ne benefits from a forum full of threads where the good and the bad of implementations are compared and mud gets thrown around.
+I think no one benefits from a forum full of threads where the good and the bad of implementations are compared and mud gets thrown around.